AnonymityDataRelease/PivotsCR/README.md

     }
 ```

-**Knowledge base**

-Notable, the used knowledge base for QALD dataset is DBpedia 2016-10.
+**2. Knowledge base:** Notable, the used knowledge base for QALD dataset is DBpedia 2016-10.
 Please download this knowledge base from this [link](https://wiki.dbpedia.org/downloads-2016-10).

 We provided our code to download this knowledge base and extract its all entities (~6 million) for reference.
 E.g.,
  ``` ruby